 Being in a car accident is scary and frustrating.
-If you or a loved one were recently injured, you likely have numerous questions and concerns.
+If you or a loved one were recently injured in a Texas car accident, you likely have numerous questions and concerns.
 A Texas car accident lawyer can help you make sense of confusion and grief in the aftermath of your crash.
-Unfortunately, auto accidents are common in Texas.
+Unfortunately, motor vehicle crash statistic in Texas show these types of accident are all too common.

 After your crash, you might wonder how you will cover medical costs, who is at fault, and what to do about lost wages.
 The team at Thompson Law can help you navigate these complicated issues, starting with your free consultation.